Adoration of the Magi (Jacob van Oostsanen)

 The Adoration of the Magi is a 1517 triptych by the Early Netherlandish painter Jacob Cornelisz. van Oostsanen in the collection of the Rijksmuseum.

 Central panel

 Mary sits with her child in front of a ruined gateway dated 1517.
 She holds the Christ Child who leans towards King Melchior to receive a kiss on His hand.
 Melchior has removed his crown and laid down his gift, a golden covered beaker.
 On the right King Casper holds his covered beaker of frankincense and on the left King Balthazar holds his gift, an orb of myrrh.
 Behind him, a line of men holding weapons stretches around the manger.
-The men are presumably the combined entourages of the Three Kings, who are in conversation with each other and seem oblivious of the scene in the center.
+The men are presumably the combined entourages of the Three Kings, who are in conversation with each other and seem oblivious of the scene in the centre.